 Grampian is a tiny borough located in the state of Pennsylvania.
 With a population of 352 people and just one neighborhood, Grampian is the 1035th largest community in Pennsylvania.
-Grampian has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Grampian has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Grampian is a blue-collar town, with 36.32% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Grampian, you'll notice that it is more blue-collar than most other communities in America.
+36.32% of Grampian’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Grampian is a borough of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Grampian who work in food service (20.94%), office and administrative support (8.12%), and teaching (7.27%).

 As is often the case in a small borough, Grampian doesn't have a public transportation system that people use for their commute.

-The education level of Grampian citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.10% of adults 25 and older in Grampian have a college degree.
+In terms of college education, Grampian is nearly on par with the US average for all cities of 21.84%: 18.10% of adults 25 and older in Grampian have a bachelor's degree or advanced degree.

 The per capita income in Grampian in 2022 was $24,541, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $98,164 for a family of four.
 However, Grampian contains both very wealthy and poor people as well.